azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 The last section is probably the most optional out of all of the ARM template sections, but you will start to make more and more use of it if you start to nest templates, or wrap them up in other scripting.

-If you have been deploying the templates using the bash CLi with the standard JSON output, then you will see that you have some standard JSON information outputted by each deployment.
+If you have been deploying the templates using the bash CLI with the standard JSON output, then you will see that you have some standard JSON information outputted by each deployment.
 You can customise that output using the output section.
 We are going to use it to output the unique storage account name that has been generated.

 ### Configuring the outputs section in the template